aosabook/500lines/pedometer/chapter.md

 TODO: Would be awesome to remove the format property so that we can talk about separation of concerns without this added complexity.

 At the end of the `if` statement, we're left with the `@parsed_data` variable holding data in the standard format, regardless of whether we started off with combined or separated data.
+If we ever want to add another format, all we have to do is change the code in `parse_raw_data` to convert additional formats to the standard format.
+As we add more and more input formats, we might deicde that a cleaner solution would be to split out the `parse_raw_data` code into a `Parser` class to deal with these formats.
+For now, however, two formats are a small nunber to work with, so it's simpler to leave this code as a single method in our `Processor` class.

 Great.
-Let's move on.
+We can now move on without worrying about our two formats again, and with the peace of mind that the changes required if we choose to add a third or fourth or hundredth format will be isolated to just the `parse_raw_data` code.
+What a relief!

 ### Step 2: Isolate movement in the direction of gravity using the dot product (dot_product_parsed_data)